aralmariv1207/se_project_aroundtheus/README.md

 Based on the Figma design provided, this is the third project of the Software Engineering bootcamp at TripleTen.

-It was made not only with HTML and CSS but also with its elements displayed on popular screen sizes.
+It was made not only with HTML and CSS but also with its elements displayed on popular screen sizes (e.g., desktop and mobile screen resolutions).

 **Project Features**